2-Definition of Integers solved problems

 The integers are like whole numbers, but they also include negative numbers.

-The whole number starts from 0 to infinity.
-Now, still no fraction or decimal, include the (+) and (-) signs but do not include fractions or decimals.
+The whole numbers start at 0 and go to infinity.
+Now, still no fraction or decimal, include the (+) and (-) signs, but do not include fractions or decimals.
 I quote, so integers can be negative (-1, -2, -3,…).
-They extend to infinity and include positive (+1, +2, +3,…) extending to infinity.
-The zero zero is made bold and is considered a stand-alone element.
+They extend to infinity and include positive integers (1, 2, 3, …).
+The zero zero is bolded and considered a stand-alone element.

 Types of Integers.

-The next slide will show that when dealing with negative numbers, we move to the left, saying -1,-2,-3,-4,-5 dots.
-When dealing with positive numbers, we move to the right, saying +1,+2,+3,+4,+5 dots.
+The following slide will demonstrate that when dealing with negative numbers, we move to the left, indicating -1, -2, -3, -4, and -5 dots.
+When dealing with positive numbers, we move to the right, writing +1, +2, +3, +4, +5.
 The zero will also be present in all the positive numbers.

 Remember that for the negative numbers, 0 was not there.
-So what are the numbers that are not there?
+So, what numbers are missing?
 These numbers are + and 0, so when saying nonnegative.

 We have to include 0 and +ve numbers.
 Suppose we need to include non-positive integers.